Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Network Analysis/FindServiceAreasForMultipleFacilities/readme.md

 ## About the data

 This sample uses a street map of San Diego, in combination with a feature service with facilities (used here to represent hospitals).
+Additionally a street network is used on the server for calculating the service area.

 ## Relevant API